Dean of CurriculumTufts University, MS

 After a few years of fighting traffic in Los Angeles, Kelly found herself thinking back to her blissfully peaceful commute in Sonoma County.
 She still owned a house in Santa Rosa, a city where she suspected that her children would have space to grow up a little more slowly.
 When she got wind of the new Guild & Commons project underway at Sonoma Academy, Kelly knew it was time to come back.
 She was hired as our first ever Dean of Curriculum in 2017.

-Kelly thrives in her role overseeing the development and execution of academic courses, Intersessions, and programs such as Connections and Outings.
+Kelly thrives in her role overseeing the development and execution of academic courses, Intersessions, and programs that engage with our community.
 “The creativity of this position is truly unique,” she says, “and it helps that our school culture is a culture of YES—try it, let’s see what happens.
 Everyone is a learner here.”

-In her free time, Kelly is learning Korean (sometimes practicing her listening and comprehension by watching Korean soap operas).
-She loves to run the trails of Sonoma County with her dog, and spending time with her husband and two children.
+In her free time, Kelly is learning Korean (sometimes practicing her listening and comprehension by watching Korean dramas).
+She loves to run the trails of Sonoma County with her dogs, and spending time with her husband and two children.